davidgiven/cpmish/arch/brother/pn8510/README.md

 Build cpmish.

-Use `dd` or your favourite disk imager to write the `brotherpowernote.img` file to an HD 3.5" floppy.
+Use `dd` or your favourite disk imager to write the `pn8510.img` file to an HD 3.5" floppy.
 You're probably best off formatting this on a PC as the way the disk system works means that you want 1:1 interleave.